eellak/gsoc2019-sphinx/README.md

 ## Demo
 The project is hosted at https://snf-870149.vm.okeanos.grnet.gr.

 __Note:__ Till now, we use self signed ssl certificates for both the webpage and the api.
-As a result, before using the webpage, the user should give permission in both of them by entering https://snf-870149.vm.okeanos.grnet.gr and https://snf-870149.vm.okeanos.grnet.gr:5000 and clicking proceed in Advanced.
+As a result, before using the webpage, the user should give permission in both of them by entering https://snf-870149.vm.okeanos.grnet.gr and https://snf-870149.vm.okeanos.grnet.gr:5000 and clicking Advanced and Proceed to url.

 ## Timeline and Documentation